koush/scratch/README.md

 }
 ```

-To connect with a client:
+To connect with a client and send data every 1 second:

 ```kotlin
 loop.async {